 Connect independent sentences

 You can use commas to connect two phrases that are completely independent.
-When it comes to writing, using short sentences are usually frowned upon.
+When it comes to writing, using short sentences is usually frowned upon.

 You can quickly eliminate this issue by using a comma to lengthen the sentence while keeping your grammar in check.